 My name is Jennifer Brook — some people call me Jennifer, others call me Jenn, and a few special people call me Brook.

-I live in the San Francisco Bay Area and work as a staff design researcher at Dropbox.
+I live in the San Francisco Bay Area and work as a staff researcher at Dropbox.
 I also create and facilitate weird workshops, gather and distill pigment, teach and practice design, and make my own sketchbooks.

 Teaching + Speaking